Klik hier om dit bericht in het Nederlands te lezen.

 ‘B-but it is!’ he defended himself anxiously.

 Roxanne consulted the computer on Thompson’s desk with a worried look to find information about methanol.

 ‘Damn it, Thomas,’ she yelled in despair, ‘Ethanol is drinkable, methanol is poisonous!’

 Thomas panicked: ‘I’m sorry!
 I must’ve mixed them up or Thompson must’ve explained it wrong.’
-He took a deep breath in order to calm down and think clearly before he continued: ‘Anyway, it takes a couple of hours before the first signs of intoxication appear, so he can’t have died because of it.
+He took a deep breath in order to calm down and to think clearly before he continued: ‘Anyway, it takes a couple of hours before the first signs of intoxication appear, so he can’t have died because of it.
 He probably just had a weak heart and got himself too worked up.
-The alcohol can’t have caused it, I’m sure of that!’
+The alcohol can’t have caused it, I’m sure of it!’

 Roxanne immediately interrupted him: ‘That doesn’t bloody matter!
 My fingerprints are on both the bottle of methanol and on the coffee mug.
 If the police start an investigation, they’ll find out I tried to poison him with all of you here and then we’ll all end up in prison!’

 ‘That’s not going to happen,’ Michael contradicted her, ‘Thomas and I are still underage, so the only ones going to prison will be you and Charlotte!’

 ‘Wow, thanks for the hopeful words, Michael!’
 Roxanne yelled reproachfully.